 Among 4,500 pieces of art that you can see here are paintings, sketches, statues, prints, photos, and more.
 There are many works of art from the 17th century, and pieces from Amsterdam's golden age.

-The five wings at the museum you will find the Philips division (also named after the electronics giant who donated the money for its construction).
-The wing includes, among others, Rembrandt's "Night Watch."
-In addition, among the rooms in the museum will be exposed to a huge selection of exhibits that will provide a nostalgic and fascinating experience in time, from the Middle Ages, the Renaissance and beyond.
+In the five wings at the museum you will find the Philips division (also named after the electronics giant who donated the money for its construction), this wing includes, among others, Rembrandt's "Night Watch."
+In addition, among the rooms in the museum you will be exposed to a huge selection of exhibits that will provide a nostalgic and fascinating experience in time, from the Middle Ages, the Renaissance and beyond.
 Through the presentation of the items, arranged according to the periods, we can learn about the common characteristics of the art and the subjects that occupied the artists.

 Especially interesting exhibits are art objects from Asia, dolls' houses, porcelain objects and more.
 The museum is very popular and has many visitors throughout the day.

 It was opened 10 years later, in 2013.
-The renovations lasted five years longer than planned (originally designed 5 years of renovation) and their total cost amounted to about $ 500 million.
-Despite the enormous deviation from the budget and the times, something particularly nostalgic about it in the 19th century returned to the museum, combined with elements that characterize the 21st century.
+The renovations lasted five years longer than planned (originally designed for 5 years of renovation) and their total cost amounted to about $500 million.
+Despite the enormous deviation from the budget and the timelime, something particularly nostalgic about it in the 19th century returned to the museum, combined with elements that characterized the 21st century.

 The architects, Cruz and Ortiz, won the competition and undertook the renovation of the museum.
 They began a precise reconstruction of the galleries and decorations that characterized the building in the past.
 They believed in simplicity and made sure to stick to tradition and nostalgia.
 Among other things, he added a display space, shops, restaurants, educational facilities and a renovated library.